 - When the tear extends from the red zone into the white zone, there may be enough blood supply for healing.
 The tear may be repaired or removed.
 This is something the orthopedic surgeon decides during the surgery.

 Meniscal repair may prevent degenerative changes in the knee joint.
-But it has not been proved conclusively that repairing a tear prevents more long-term problems (such as osteoarthritis) than not repairing a tear.
-Many doctors believe that a successful meniscus repair lowers the risk of early-onset arthritis because it reduces the stress put on the knee joint.
+Many doctors believe that a successful meniscus repair lowers the risk of early-onset arthritis, because it reduces the stress put on the knee joint.

 For some exercises you can do at home (with your doctor's approval), see:

 Other knee injuries, most commonly to the anterior cruciate ligament (ACL) and/or the medial collateral ligament, may occur at the same time as a meniscus tear.
 In these cases, the treatment plan is different.
-Typically, your orthopedist will repair your torn meniscus, if needed, at the same time that ACL surgery is done.
-In this case, the ACL rehabilitation plan is followed.
-For more information, see the topic Anterior Cruciate Ligament (ACL) Injuries.
+Typically, your orthopedist will treat your torn meniscus, if needed, at the same time that ACL surgery is done.
+In this case, the ACL rehab plan is followed.

 Meniscal transplant is an experimental treatment for meniscal tears.
 It might be a good option for a meniscus that is already weakened or scarred due to previous injury or treatment.
 In this surgical procedure, a piece of meniscus cartilage from a donor (allograft) is transplanted into the knee.